Attacks on quantum key distribution protocols that employ non-ITS authentication: Attacks against non-ITS authentication in QKD

 Assume that Eve has intercepted a message-tag pair $(\mA,t)$ from Alice.
-The following lemma states that (under a mild assumption) for any fixed message $m^\Eve$, that Eve would like to send, there exists with probability almost 1 a message $\tilde{m}^\Eve$, such that (i) $\tilde{m}^\Eve$ is almost identical to $\mE$, i.e.\ $\tilde{m}^\Eve$ has \emph{small Hamming distance} to $m^\Eve$, and (ii) $(\tilde{m}^\Eve,t)$ will be accepted as authentic, i.e.\ $h_K(f(\tilde{m}^\Eve))=t$. {\mathcal{P}} {\Prob^\textrm{succ}_\textrm{coll}} {\mathcal{B}} \begin{lemma} Let $\setB$ be the closed ball of all messages $m$ having a Hamming distance to $m^\Eve$ not exceeding $w$:
+The following corollary of Lemma~\ref{lem:collision1} states that (under a mild assumption) for any fixed message $m^\Eve$, that Eve would like to send, there exists with probability almost 1 a message $\tilde{m}^\Eve$, such that (i) $\tilde{m}^\Eve$ is almost identical to $\mE$, i.e.\ $\tilde{m}^\Eve$ has \emph{small Hamming distance} to $m^\Eve$, and (ii) $(\tilde{m}^\Eve,t)$ will be accepted as authentic, i.e.\ $h_K(f(\tilde{m}^\Eve))=t$. {\mathcal{B}} \begin{corollary} Let $\setB$ be the closed ball of all messages $m$ having a Hamming distance to $m^\Eve$ not exceeding $w$:

 and let us assume that $f$ maps all messages in $\setB$ randomly onto $\mZ$.
 Then the probability that at least one of the messages in $\setB$ is validated by the given tag $t=h_K(f(\mA))$ is

 For simplicity we can loosen the bound and replace $|\setB|$ by ${\ell \choose w} < |\setB|$, where $\ell$ is the length of the binary message $m^\Eve$.